osparameswaran/osparameswaran/README.md

-## atill learning 👋
+## 📍Still learning
-🌱 I’m currently learning to code
+💡 currently learning to code
-😄 Pronouns:he/him

 <!--
 **osparameswaran/osparameswaran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.